This post may contain affiliate links. Please see my disclosure policy for details.

 It was like a mirage in the desert after the heat – is this a dream, could this possibly be true?!

-Luckily it was real and I handed over my 100 rupees for a lemon sorbet.
+Luckily it was real and I handed over my 100 rupees for lemon sorbet.
 It was so tangy and delicious.

-Feeling peckish after looking around the information centre, I headed over to their cafeteria for spot of lunch.
+Feeling peckish after looking around the information centre, I headed over to their cafeteria for a spot of lunch.

-Auroville have their own ‘Auro-farms’ in the area and wherever possible, everything on their menu is organically grown and served here.
+Auroville has its own ‘Auro-farms’ in the area and wherever possible, everything on their menu is organically grown and served here.

 There were rice dishes, curries and dosa but on the other side fresh salads, French onion soups and wood fire pizzas!